IHE/RAD.IRA/input/pagecontent/volume-1.md

 - `Observation`: clinical findings or impressions

+> Note: The FHIR resources which the actor can publish as FHIRcast contents are documented in its CapabilityStatement.

 #### 1:XX.1.1.3 Worklist Client

 The Worklist Client is responsible for providing a reporting worklist to the user.